ciandm/portfolio/portfolio-projects/hubspot-landing-pages-components.md

   {src: "/images/hubspot-landing-pages-components/hubspot-lp-components_campaigns.jpg", alt: "Campaign landing pages with forms, modals and embedded video"}, ]
 date: "2020"
-description: "Responsible for designing and building HubSpot components to be used in landing pages for marketing campaigns,
-             using HTML, CSS, JavaScript and HubL - HubSpots own templating language.
+description: "Responsible for designing and building HubSpot components to be used in landing pages for CurrencyFair's marketing    campaigns, using HTML, CSS, JavaScript and HubL - HubSpots own templating language.
 Components were designed with reusability and customisability in mind, allowing the content creators freedom to use them throughout multiple pages."
 strapline: "HTML, CSS & JS"
 tech: ["HTML", "CSS", "JavaScript", "HubL"]
 thumbnail: "/images/hubspot-landing-pages-components/hubspot-lp-components_thumbnail.jpg"